 What Are Herding Balls?

 Herding balls are large, durable balls designed specifically for herding breeds.
-They're typically made of tough plastic or rubber and are much larger than regular dog toys – often about the size of a basketball or larger.
-The Race and Herd brand, known for their high-quality herding equipment, offers some of the best herding balls on the market.
+They're typically made of tough plastic or rubber and are much larger than regular dog toys.
+The Race&Herd brand offers some of the best herding balls on the market.

 Key Features of Herding Balls: